MSP-Greg/SUMT/README.md

 ## Why

 I've worked with Minitest based test systems in both Ruby and several gems.
 Most gems use the Rake::TestTask for running tests.
 SUMT is a combination of the two, and has quite a few options.
-Testup-2 is a very nice framework (thanks @thomThom), but I wanted something that was quicker to run, in addition to a few more options.
+Testup-2 is a very nice framework (thanks @thomthom), but I wanted something that was quicker to run, in addition to a few more options.

 ## Installation